11 Jul 2024

-So, what are the differences between the deep and the dark web?
+So, what are the differences between the deep and dark web?
 Why is the data they contain so useful not only to threat actors but to investigators and analysts alike?

 Before we delve into the deep and dark web, and why accessing data from these layers is relevant to investigations, let’s quickly touch upon the surface web.